coapp/coapp.org/_posts/2011-06-02-A-New-fulltime-member-for-CoApp.markdown

 - news
 ---

-I’d like to introduce a new member of our team; Tim Rogers.
+I'd like to introduce a new member of our team; Tim Rogers.

 Tim is a new full time employee at Microsoft who started this week, and as he just found out yesterday (his first day in the office), is going to be working as a full-time test resource for CoApp.